-In the second century, Ptolemy’s Almagest let people predict the movements of the stars for the first time based on the idea that heavenly bodies, being heavenly, moved around the earth in perfect circles, or circles within circles (epicycles).
-It wasn’t true but it worked, and Ptolemy’s followers made it work for centuries.
-As new stars were found they altered the model to make it more complex and themselves more expert.
-This ancient standard model only fell when Copernicus, Kepler, Galileo and Newton developed a causal model to replace it.
-The standard model of physics and the Ptolemaic standard model have a lot in common as both are:
+In the second century, Ptolemy’s Almagest let experts predict the movements of the stars for the first time based on the idea that heavenly bodies, being heavenly, moved around the earth in perfect circles, or circles within circles (epicycles).
+It wasn’t true but it worked and Ptolemy’s followers made it work for centuries.
+As new stars were found they altered the model making it more complex and themselves more expert.
+This ancient “standard model” only fell when Copernicus, Kepler, Galileo and Newton developed a valid causal model to replace it.
+The standard model of physics and the standard model of Ptolemy have a lot in common, as both are:

 1. Descriptive.
-Descriptive models describe what is but fail to successfully predict new things.
+They both describe what is but fail to successfully predict new things.
 Descriptive models identify patterns, ideally in the form of equations, but this is the first step of science not the last.
 The end goal of science is a causal model that truly predicts.

 2. Parameterized.
-Ptolemy’s model let experts choose the free parameters of epicycle, eccentric and equant to fit the facts just as the standard model of today lets experts choose the free parameters of field, bosons and charge.
+Ptolemy’s model let experts choose the free parameters of epicycle, eccentric and equant to fit the facts and the standard model of today lets experts choose the free parameters of field, bosons and charge.

 3. Retrospective.
-Ptolemy’s model defined its epicycles after each new star was found just as today’s standard model bolts on a new field after each new force is found.
+Ptolemy’s model defined its epicycles after a new star was found, just as today’s standard model bolts on a new field after a new force is found.

 5. Complex.
 Medieval astronomers tweaked Ptolemy’s model until it became absurdly complex just as the equations of today’s standard model fill pages and those of its string theory offspring fill books.

 6. Normative.
-The Ptolemaic model was the norm of its day so any critique of it was seen as an attack on the establishment and likewise today any standard model critique is seen as an attack on physics itself (Smolin,2006).
+The Ptolemaic model was the norm of its day so any critique of it was an attack on the establishment, and likewise today any standard model critique is seen as an attack on physics itself (Smolin,2006).

 7. Wrong.
-Ptolemy’s model mostly worked even though planets don’t move in circles around the earth and likewise the standard model calculations mostly work even though virtual particles don’t exist.
+Ptolemy’s model mostly worked, even though planets don’t move in circles around the earth, and likewise the standard model mostly works, even though virtual particles don’t exist.

-When the medieval church pressured Galileo to recant they didn’t ask him to deny the earth went around the sun but to just call it a mathematical fiction, rather than a reality description.
-Today, physicists volunteer the same about quantum theory, that it is just a mathematical fiction, but what if quantum reality really does exist, just as the earth really does go around the sun.
+When the medieval church pressured Galileo to recant they didn’t ask him to deny the earth went around the sun but to call it a mathematical fiction, not a reality description.
+Today, physicists volunteer the same about quantum theory, that it is just a mathematical fiction, but what if quantum reality really does exist, just as the earth really does go around the sun?

-In research methodology, after describing patterns comes finding correlations and finally attributing causes (Rosenthal & Rosnow, 1991), so the standard model is a descriptive model that should have evolved into a causal theory but didn’t.
-The reason it didn’t is that physics denies the existence of what quantum theory describes, for as Bohr said:
+In research methodology, after describing patterns comes finding correlations and finally attributing causes (Rosenthal & Rosnow, 1991) The standard model is a descriptive model that failed to evolve into a causal theory because physics denies the existence of what quantum theory describes, for as Bohr put it:

 “There is no quantum world.
 There is only an abstract quantum mechanical description.”
 Newton, p244

-This view led him to deny the need for meaning at Copenhagen, led Everett fantasize about many worlds (Everett,1957) and led Witten to try to go it alone with mathematics in string theory, none of which led anywhere.
-This one choice, to deny meaning and just calculate equations, arrested the scientific growth of physics, which abandoned science when it abandoned meaningful causes.
-The only option left was to invent magical particles that pop out of empty space to cause what the equations describe, and this is the standard model.
-The standard model is a naive descriptive paradigm ruled by acausal equations that are leading nowhere.
-In the history of physics, it is essentially a scientific dead end.
+The denial of meaning at Copenhagen led Everett fantasize about many worlds (Everett,1957) and Witten to go it alone with string theory mathematics, neither of which led anywhere.
+The choice to prefer equations over meaning halted the scientific growth of physics, as physics abandoned science when it abandoned meaningful causes.
+To fill the gap, it had to invent magical particles that pop out of empty space to cause the equations.
+The standard model, as a naive descriptive paradigm ruled by acausal equations that are leading nowhere, is essentially a scientific dead end in the history of physics.